guptanitesh/bomberman/README.md

 BOMBERMAN
 =========

-A command line colorized  BOMBERMAN game based on non Pygame and ncurses implemenation.
+A command line colourized  BOMBERMAN game based on non-Pygame and ncurses implemenation.
 The game is implemented in python3 and  OOP Principles like Inheritance, Polymorphism, Encapsulation and Modularity are followed.

 ## Running the game
 Before running the code, run the following command in the terminal.